*All of our group classes are also available online on a one-on-one basis, except for "Presentation and Speech Writing".

 -emphasis on vocabulary; forming natural, correct English sentences and paragraphs; heavy emphasis on listening and speaking; special emphasis on matching native English language production |

-ELL Reading and Writing
+ELL Grammar and Writing

 (ELL students in levels 2 to 4) |